Bullough's Pond Association

 Photo, BPA

 In 1990, the shallow, silted-up, swampy and overgrown condition of Bullough’s Pond made it a smelly eyesore and a breeding ground for mosquitoes.
 It also rendered the pond inadequate for its role as part of the City’s storm drainage system.
 That year, three heavy rainstorms struck Newton on July 25, August 11 and October 13.
 Bullough’s Pond was, by this point, too shallow to hold the extra water.
-The result was severe flooding in Newtonville, with damage to homes and to the Newton North High School campus.

 Picture